-Polygamist leader Warren Jeffs’ mental health questioned
+Lawyer: Polygamist leader Warren Jeffs’ has mental breakdown

-SALT LAKE CITY (AP) - Imprisoned polygamist leader Warren Jeffs has allegedly suffered a mental breakdown and isn’t fit to give a deposition in a sex abuse case against him.
+SALT LAKE CITY (AP) - Imprisoned polygamist leader Warren Jeffs has allegedly suffered a mental breakdown and isn’t fit to give a deposition in a sex abuse case against him, according to a recent court filing.

-The claim was made in a court filing last month by lawyers representing a community trust that once belonged to a polygamous sect run by Jeffs on the Utah-Arizona border.
-The trust and Jeffs are being sued by a woman who says she was sexually abused by Jeffs when she was a child.
+Forcing Jeffs to testify would be “futile,” said lawyers representing a community trust that once belonged to a polygamous sect run by Jeffs on the Utah-Arizona border.

+The trust and Jeffs were sued in 2017 by a woman who says she was sexually abused by Jeffs when she was a child.

-The woman’s attorneys say there’s no evidence to support the claim that Jeffs isn’t mentally competent.
+“The trust has received reports that Warren Jeffs has suffered a mental breakdown, and there seems to be a high likelihood that Warren Jeffs is not mentally competent to provide admissible testimony,” lawyer Zachary Shields wrote in the July 8 filing.

+Shields said Monday that he isn’t trying to cover for Jeffs, who he says has done many awful things, but that he doesn’t want attorneys to waste time and money traveling to the Texas prison where Jeffs is housed until he is determined to be mentally competent.

-Jeffs is serving a life sentence in Texas for sexually assaulting underage girls he considered brides.
-Prison officials declined to comment on Jeffs‘ mental health.
+This is not the first time issues of mental and physical health have emerged regarding Jeffs, who is 63.
+He is serving a life sentence in Texas for sexually assaulting underage girls he considered brides.
+He tried to hang himself in jail in 2007 in Utah, had to be force-fed in 2009 at an Arizona jail and was put in a medically induced coma in 2011 after fasting in the Texas prison.

+Texas Department of Criminal Justice spokesman Robert Hurst declined to comment by email about Jeffs’ mental health, citing privacy rules.
+Jeffs didn’t immediately respond to a request for comment made through Hurst on Monday.

+The woman’s attorney, Alan Mortensen, countered in a July 15 filing that there is no evidence to support the claim that Jeffs isn’t mentally competent.

+Mortensen accused the trust of being “understandably very fearful” about Jeffs’ testimony because the trust is liable for actions of Jeffs, who was past president of the group known as The Fundamentalist Church of Jesus Christ of Latter-day Saints, or FLDS.

+The state of Utah took over the trust in 2005 and the court oversaw it for more than a decade before a judge recently handed it over to a board of community members who are mostly former sect members.

 The story was first reported by KSTU-TV in Salt Lake City.